queen-raae/gatsby-plugin-fathom/README.md

 ## Support

-If you got some value out of this plugin consider buying [me a coffee or two](https://ko-fi.com/P5P4OZVX).
+If you got some value out of this plugin consider buying [me a coffee and a cinnamon roll](https://ko-fi.com/P5P4OZVX).

 <a href='https://ko-fi.com/P5P4OZVX' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi3.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 ## Stay updated

 Stay updated on the development of this plugin by [subscribing to updates](https://email.raae.codes/plugins) from [@raae](https://twitter.com/raae).

+## When To Use The Fathom Plugin

+### A Story About a Pretend Personal Dev Blog
+We’ll pretend you are doing some work on your personal dev blog and ask youself:

+«Self, what would happen if you stopped collecting gobs of personal data about your dev friends with google analytics?»

+Let’s say you installed Benedicte’s Fathom Plugin.
+Then you could open a single Fathom dashboard and at a glance see your top content.
+Pop!
+Pop!
+Into your head pops two good ideas for blog posts.
+You decide to go with Idea Number One, because you just FEEL Idea Number One is a better idea for your dev friends.

+Why don’t you take Benedicte’s Fathom Plugin for a spin around your dev blog and see if it is right for you?